bigrobsf/pixelizr/README.md

 ## Why?

-I wasn’t happy with my original Pixel Art Maker hw and was thinking about using it for my project but that seemed too simple until Tyler suggested importing and pixelizing an image from online - that really caught my interest because not only would it give me some experience using an API, but it would also require a non-trivial algorithm to pixelize the image - and I love non-trivial algorithms even more than I love classes.
+I wasn’t happy with my original Pixel Art Maker as submitted and was thinking about enhancing it for my project but that seemed too simple until Tyler suggested importing and pixelizing an image from online - that really caught my interest because not only would it give me some experience using an API, but it would also require a non-trivial algorithm to pixelize the image - and I love non-trivial algorithms even more than I love classes.

 ## How?